rzhang0716/Data-Science/Statistics/Readme.md

 2. Balanced design vs. Unbalance design: If all units have same number of repeated measurements.
 (Each unit has same measurements at each time point)
 3. Regular design vs. Irregular design: The times of measurements are the same for all units.
 (Each unit has same time points measurements).
 4. For unbalance and irregular design, we should use pivot-longer for long-format table.
+5. Auto-correlation: The correlation between the repeated measurements when the 'lag', or distance between the time, is constant.
+Measures the variable's current value to the past value.

 ## Clinical Trials
 ### Phase I